Post-Newtonian Theory for Gravitational Waves: Physical introduction

-Part~\ref{part:I} of the article deals with general post-Newtonian matter sources.
-The exterior field of the source is investigated by means of a combination of analytic post-Minkowskian and multipolar approximations.
+The Sect.~\ref{sec:PNsource} of the article deals with general post-Newtonian matter sources.
+The exterior field of the source is investigated by means of a combination of analytic multipolar and post-Minkowskian (MPM) approximations.
 The physical observables in the far-zone of the source are described by a specific set of radiative multipole moments.
-By matching the exterior solution to the metric of the post-Newtonian source in the near-zone the explicit expressions of the source multipole moments are obtained.
+By matching the exterior solution to the metric of the post-Newtonian (PN) source in the near-zone the explicit expressions of the source multipole moments are obtained.
 The relationships between the radiative and source moments involve many non-linear multipole interactions, among them those associated with the tails (and tails-of-tails, etc.) of gravitational waves.
+This is the so-called MPM-PN formalism.

-Part~\ref{part:II} is devoted to the application to compact binary systems, with particular emphasis on black hole binaries with spins.
-We present the equations of binary motion, and the associated Lagrangian and Hamiltonian, at the third post-Newtonian (3PN) order beyond the Newtonian acceleration.
-The gravitational-wave energy flux, taking consistently into account the relativistic corrections in the binary's moments as well as the various tail effects, is derived through 3.5PN order with respect to the quadrupole formalism.
-The binary's orbital phase, whose prior knowledge is crucial for searching and analyzing the signals from inspiralling compact binaries, is deduced from an energy balance argument (in the simple case of circular orbits).
+The Sect.~\ref{sec:compactbinary} is devoted to the application to compact binary systems, with particular emphasis on black hole binaries with spins.
+We present the equations of binary motion, and the associated Lagrangian and Hamiltonian, at the fourth post-Newtonian (4PN) order beyond the Newtonian acceleration.
+The gravitational-wave energy flux, taking consistently into account the relativistic corrections in the binary's moments as well as the various tail effects, is derived through 4PN order with respect to the quadrupole formalism.
+The binary's orbital phase, whose prior knowledge is crucial for searching and analyzing the signals from inspiralling compact binaries, is deduced from an energy balance argument at the 4.5PN order (in the simple case of circular orbits).

-All over the article we try to state the main results in a form that is simple enough to be understood without the full details; however we also outline some of the proofs when they present some interest on their own.
-To emphasize the importance of some key results, we present them in the form of mathematical theorems.
-In applications we generally show the most up-to-date results up to the highest known post-Newtonian order.\epubtkFootnote{A few errata have been published in this intricate field; all formulas take into account the latest changes.}